IBM/unitxt/README.md

 Unitxt is a python library for getting data fired up and set for utilization.
 In one line of code, it preps a dataset or mixtures-of-datasets into an input-output format for training and evaluation.
-We aspire to be simple, adaptable and transperant.
+We aspire to be simple, adaptable and transparent.

 Unitxt builds on separation.
 Separation allows adding a dataset, without knowing anything about the models using it.
 Separation allows training without caring for preprocessing, switching models without loading the data differently and changing formats (instruction\ICL\etc.) without changing anything else.